 Merrill's "Special Use" parks are those that have certain features that set them apart from the others.
 Athletic, Gebert, Memorial Forest, and Praire Trails are the parks that make up these parks.
 They have walking trails, fishing access, wildlife observation, ball field, and recreational trails.

 Merrill's newest park, River Bend Trail, was established by the hard work of the River District Development Foundation.
-Comprised of extremely dedicated volunteers throughout our community, the Foundation raised almost $1 million dollars to purchase and develop over 1.25 miles of old railroad corridor from Canadian National.
-Paving began in 2014 and will continue in 2015.
-The trail will feature paved walking/biking/hiking trails, the rennovated Nicklaus Bridge over the confluence of the Prairie & Wisconsin Rivers, scenic rest areas with benches, interpretive education panels, wayfinding signs, fishing and wildlife viewing opportunities, and access to the beautiful Wisconsin River that hasn't been possible for over 100 years.
+Comprised of extremely dedicated volunteers throughout our community, the Foundation raised almost $1 million dollars to initially purchase and develop over 1.25 miles of old railroad corridor from Canadian National.
+Paving began in 2014 and is continuing today with the recent addition of the paved addition from Pine Ridge Avenue to Cooper St. To date, the trail covers almost 7 miles.
+The latest addition allows for the River Bend Trail to connect Council Grounds State Park to the Pine Ridge Shopping Area!
+The trail features paved walking/biking/hiking trails, the rennovated Nicklaus Bridge over the confluence of the Prairie & Wisconsin Rivers, scenic rest areas with benches, interpretive education panels, wayfinding signs, fishing and wildlife viewing opportunities, and access to the beautiful Wisconsin River that hasn't been possible for over 100 years.
 For more information, pictures, and opportunities to get involved please visit http://www.riverbendtrail.org